CultureAsData-UIUC/is310-fall-2024-group-1/LinearRegressionReflection.md

 ### 3. Model Evaluation

-The model is evaluated using the following metrics:
+The model is evaluated using the following metric:

 - **Mean Absolute Error (MAE)**: Measures the average magnitude of errors.